corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/platform-support-matrix.md

 Other distributions of the [OpenJDK](https://openjdk.java.net/) are not officially supported but should be compatible with Corda Enterprise Edition 4.12.

-{{< warning >}}
-In accordance with the [Oracle Java SE Support Roadmap](https://www.oracle.com/technetwork/java/java-se-support-roadmap.html), which outlines the end of public updates of Java SE 8 for commercial use, please ensure you have the correct Java support contract in place for your deployment needs.
-{{< /warning >}}

 ### JDK support in development

 The following JDKs support Corda for development purposes.
 Corda does not currently support Java 18 or higher.